DevopsAde/Devops_Project/WEB STACK/README.md

 ![Alt text](<Images/echo command works.png>)

 LEMP stack is fully configured.
-Next we create a PHP script to test that Nginx can handle **`.php`** files within websites
+Next we create a PHP script to test that Nginx can handle **`.php`** files with websites

 ## Testing PHP with Nginx